Alfa Romeo Giulietta review

 Image 2 of 11

-There are eight different trim levels to choose from starting with the entry-level Progression model and the Business Edition.
-Next up is the sporty Sprint specification, with the walk up to the top of the range QV Line model (excluding the Quadrifoglio Verde hot hatchback) completed by the Sport Speciale, Distinctive, Exclusive and Collezione versions.
+Trim levels include the entry-level Giulietta, then Super, Tecnica, Speciale and Veloce, which replaced the old Quadrifoglio Verde (QV) model.
 There are seven power units on offer in the mainstream Giulietta range: three petrol and three diesel.
 The petrols are all 1.4 MultiAir turbos, offering 119bhp, 148bhp and 168bhp – and the higher-powered version is also available with Alfa’s TCT twin-clutch automatic transmission.
-(If you really want to push the boat out the ‘Green Cloverleaf’ hot hatch comes with a 238bhp 1.7-litre petrol.)
+(If you really want to push the boat out the Veloce model comes with a 238bhp 1.7-litre petrol.)

-Depending on trim level, Alfa offers a 119bhp 1.6 JTDm-2 MultiJet turbodiesel, or a choice of 2.0-litre units, including a 148bhp engine and a more powerful 173bhp unit that comes with a six-speed TCT gearbox only.
+Depending on trim level, Alfa offers a 119bhp 1.6 JTDm-2 MultiJet turbodiesel in manual or automatic, or a choice of 2.0-litre units, including a 148bhp engine and a more powerful 173bhp unit that comes with a six-speed TCT gearbox.

 Engines, performance and drive

 The Giulietta's blend of comfort and performance is genuinely effective, with the Alfa proving to be at home on the motorway, uneven city streets and winding country roads.

 The Giulietta gets what Alfa calls its D.N.A switch.
 This alters the throttle response and steering weight between three driving modes: Dynamic, Natural and All-weather.
 Unfortunately, it feels like a gimmick and fails to provide a satisfying compromise between aggression and comfort, with too much weight in Dynamic mode and slack throttle response in the Natural and All-weather settings.